elkarbackup/elkarbackup-docker/README.md

 ```
 elkarbackup:latest   Latest stable version, with Apache and PHP7
 elkarbackup:dev      For testers and developers.
 Latest development version with Apache and PHP7
-elkarbackup:debpkg   For testers and developers.
-It generates a DEB package using the latest Github code
 ```

 ## How to use this image